Gulf Coast Spring Challenge 2025

 • Penalty Points: Penalty points for all rides will be assessed as follows:

-• Touch a cone = 1 penalty point
+• Touch a cone = 1 penalty point (only if the cone has to be reset)

 • Knock a cone down = 3 penalty points